 Executive Summary: 2

 Section I. Food Laws 3

 Section II.
 Labeling Requirements: 6

 Section III.
 Packaging and Container Regulations 7

 Section IV.
 Food Additives Regulations 8

 Section V. Pesticides and Other Contaminants: 9

 Section VI.
 Other Regulations and Requirements 10

+Plant-based Meat and Other Products: There are no additional requirements for plant-based meat and other pla based products.
+These products follow the same certification and labelling requirements as prescribed by FDA 1

+Administrative Order No. 29 (2014) above.

+Canabidiol (CBD): Pursuant to R.A.
+9165, otherwise known as the 15

 Section VII.
-Other Specific Standards: 15
+Other Specific Standards: 16

+The list of processed food national standards are available on the FDA 19

 Section VIII.
-Trademark Laws 18
+Trademark Laws 20

 Section IX.
-Import Procedures 20
+Import Procedures 21

-Appendix I. Philippine Government Regulatory Agency Contacts 22
+Appendix I. Philippine Government Regulatory Agency Contacts 23